Sammyjo20/saloon-docs/the-basics/requests.md

 See the example request.
 This request will GET all of the servers from the Laravel Forge API.

 {% hint style="info" %}
-If you are using Laravel, Use the artisan command to create a connector for you.
+If you are using Laravel, Use the artisan command to create a request for you.

 **php artisan saloon:request \<Integration Name> \<Request Name>**
 {% endhint %}